 Medical Research on Marijuana for Asthma

-Studies on the benefits of marijuana for asthma sufferers go back to the 1970s and determined that the THC in cannabis had a bronchodilatory effect.
+In the modern era, studies on the benefits of marijuana for asthma sufferers go back to the 1970s, where it was determined that the THC in cannabis had a bronchodilatory effect.
 The most important thing to remember is that asthma is known as a chronic inflammatory disease while cannabis is becoming known for its anti-inflammatory effects.

-A 1973 study by Vachon et al. found that the THC found in marijuana was capable of dilating respiratory passages and inhibiting coughing.
+A study by Vachon et al., published in the Psychopharmacology Journal in 1974, found that the THC found in marijuana was capable of dilating respiratory passages and inhibiting coughing.
 Remarkably, when smoked, marijuana could expand the bronchial passageways; compare this to tobacco smoking with restricts the passageways.